gokul-prathap-git/DSAIRPFeb25/session_35.md

 ```
 # Hierarchical Clustering
-- No need to specify the number of clusters
 ## Agglomerative Hierarchical Clustering
 - Starts from smallers clusters then they are grouped togother
 - Groups points based on similarity in quantitative terms